-Then, on 6 August 2018, a study called Trajectories of the Earth System in the Anthropocene found its made the headlines, and I got a wake-up call about how close we really are to a disastrous future.
+Then, on 6 August 2018, a study called Trajectories of the Earth System in the Anthropocene became headline news, and I got a wake-up call about how close we really are to a disastrous future.

 I downloaded the paper and went through it point by point, trying to figure out what the message really was.
 Around about the same time, I visited Waste Not Want Not, a zero waste shop in Bridport, and realised that plastic free options are available.
 There’s a plastic free movement, and it’s growing.
 Finally, it was time to walk my talk.

 According to the paper, we’ve reached a fork in the road, and what we do in the next two decades will determine what kind of future we’ll see.